Google Registry Privacy Policy

 -

 Protect Google Registry, our users, and the public.
 We use information to help improve the safety and reliability of our services.
-This includes detecting, preventing, and responding to fraud, abuse, security risks, and technical issues that could harm Google, our users, or the public.
+This includes detecting, preventing, and responding to fraud, abuse, security risks, and technical issues that could harm Google Registry, our users, or the public.
 For example, we collect and analyze IP addresses and cookie data to protect against automated abuse.
-This abuse takes many forms, such as sending spam to Google Registry registrants.
+This abuse takes many forms, such as sending spam to our registrants.
 Where abuse is detected through our technical monitoring we may reach out to you, your registrar, or other third parties to assist in mitigation.

 Retaining and deleting your personal information